Lung Disease Lookup

-Bronchiolitis obliterans is a chronic lung disease that also goes by the nickname “popcorn lung.”
+Bronchiolitis obliterans is a rare chronic lung disease that worsens over time.
+It also goes by the nickname “popcorn lung.”
 The condition damages the tiniest airways in your lungs (bronchioles), causing coughing and shortness of breath.

 Commonly known as bronchitis, acute bronchitis is a form of lower respiratory infection that affects the air tubes (bronchi) of the lungs.
 It usually comes on suddenly and lasts for a week to 10 days.

 BPD is a form of chronic lung disease that affects newborns.
 Most infants who develop BPD have been born prematurely and need oxygen therapy.
 Most infants recover from BPD, but some may have long-term breathing difficulties.

 Bronchitis is when the airways in your lungs, your bronchi, become inflamed.
 This irritation can cause severe coughing spells that bring up mucus, wheezing, chest pain and shortness of breath.
 There are two main types, acute and chronic.

 Chronic cough is a persistent cough that lasts for at least eight weeks, and often much longer.